WORLD’S COATING INNOVATOR™

 Of the other three products, one is LO/MIT-I, also from SOLEC, which has similar radiant-control performance to LO/MIT-II but relies on the hazardous solvent xylene, leading to overall VOC levels of 660 grams per liter.
 This solvent-based formulation is slightly cheaper than LO/MIT-II and is used as an exterior coating on metal structures, according to SOLEC president and CEO Robert Aresty.
 The other two products with high VOC levels but with emittance below the ASTM threshold are Radiance e-0.25 from BASF and HeatBloc-75 from STS Coatings.
 These two products have similar characteristics.
 HeatBloc-75 was ‘reverse engineered’ from Radiance, according to company owner Cayce Kovacs, though she adds, ‘We never manufactured it from the same formula as them.’
 STS is working on a water-based version of HeatBloc-75 and expects to make it available during 2008.
 A fifth product, Sherwin-Williams’ E-Barrier, has thermal emittance slightly above the ASTM threshold and moderate VOC levels. *RIMA’s test results for all these products were consistent with the manufacturers’ claims.
 In Texas, where there is an established network of radiation control coating companies, the installed cost for these products ranges from $0.25-$0.40/ft2 ($2.70-$4.30/m2) in new construction, and $0.40 to $0.90/ft2 ($4.30-$9.70/m2) in retrofits.

 ‘This solvent-based formulation is slightly cheaper than LO/MIT-II and is used as an exterior coating on metal structures’.
 So basically their ‘low-emittance’ external coating means it absorbs heat but won’t release it.
 That’s opposite to the objective of a cool roof coating.
 Love to see the data on that.
 Really don’t think I want a product in my roof that’s declared ‘similar radiant-control performance to LO/MIT-II but relies on the hazardous solvent xylene, leading to overall VOC levels of 660 grams per liter’...that meets the needs of the ‘Environmental News Network’ to promote.
 Both hazardous and will smell…not healthy at all.
 While this article focuses on VOC’s there’s no information regarding temperatures, efficiency and results.
 Zero!
-Super Therm was tested by the USA Department of Energy with energy savings of 20-50% in 3 different locations.
-It is a high performance, safe, proven external heat block coating that is rated to 96.1% total solar reflectance.
+Super Therm was tested by the Florida Energy Office with energy savings of 20-50% in 3 different locations.
+It is a high performance, safe, proven external heat block coating that is blocks most of the solar heat.
 Tested and in part developed with NASA…really nothing alike the way the article sets it up.

 Radiant Control Coatings